 You can continue the hike from the Hut on the other side of the mountain.
 From here, the trail will ead you back to Parkplatz Tätsch and Furkastrasse.

-Photographing the Sidelengletscher and Alber Heim Hütte Hike
+Photos and Photography tips for the Sidelengletscher and Alber Heim Hütte Hike

 You will most likely want to stop to photograph the first few waterfalls on the trail a few minutes into the hike.
 I did, as there are a few nice waterfalls along the trail.

 The small creek also offers attractive compositional opportunities.
 As it bends through the landscape, it can be used as a leading line for the landscape in the background.
-This gives images a nice dept as it would be otherwise hard to show a scale of the mountains, which are much bigger than they look in the photos.
+This gives images a nice dept as it would be otherwise hard to show the scale of the mountains, which are much bigger than they look in the photos.

 The glacial lake will also become visible as you get closer to the glacier.
 The lake will also offer several great compositional opportunities.
-However, do not get too close to the glacier and do not step on it under any circumstances.
+However, do not get too close to the glacier, and do not step on it under any circumstances.
 As you can see from the photos, some areas are close to collapse.